Thank you to all HPHS EGT pathway supporters, including key partners:

 Samuel aims to study aerospace at MIT.
 He benefited greatly from interning at United Technologies Corp. (now Raytheon Technologies) in preparation for its merger with Raytheon.
 Samuel ultimately intends to pursue a career with Raytheon.

 Joaneshly ended her work-based learning experience with a presentation to her team that earned rave reviews.
-She is now a second semester nursing student at UConn, finishing her first semester with a 3.7 GPA.
+She is now studying nursing at UConn; her current GPA is 3.7, and she expects to graduate with the Class of ’24.

 Kevin aims to study engineering at UCONN.
 He was designated a team leader during his second summer internship.